 The intermediate-level CEH credential focuses on system hacking, enumeration, social engineering, SQL injection, Trojans, worms, viruses and other forms of attack, including denial of service (DoS).
-Candidates must also demonstrate knowledge of cryptography, penetration testing, firewalls, honeypots and more.
+Candidates must also demonstrate thorough knowledge of cryptography, penetration testing, firewalls, honeypots and more.

 The EC-Council recommends a five-day CEH training class for candidates without prior work experience.
 To do well in the course, students should have Windows and Linux systems administration skills, familiarity with TCP/IP and working knowledge of virtualization platforms.
 However, self-study options are also available to help candidates pass the single required exam.
 Be aware that the EC-Council requires candidates to have at least two years of information security experience and to pay a $100 application fee.

-Becoming a certified white hat hacker also involves staying on the legal side of hacking, never engaging in illicit or unethical hacking activities and protecting the intellectual property of others.
+Becoming a certified white hat hacker also involves staying on the legal side of hacking, never engaging in illicit or unethical hacking activities and always protecting the intellectual property of others.
 As part of the certification process, candidates need to agree to uphold the EC-Council's code of ethics and never associate with unethical hackers or malicious activities.

-Related Certifications in Forensics
+Related certifications in forensics

 The CHFI focuses on the forensics investigation process and utilizing the right tools and techniques to obtain computer forensic evidence and data.
 As part of the CHFI's certification training, candidates also learn how to recover deleted files, crack passwords, investigate network traffic and use a variety of forensic tools to gather information.

-A few other worthy forensics-related certs include the GIAC Certified Forensics Analyst (GCFA), and the Certified Computer Forensic Technician and Certified Computer Crime Investigator certs from the High Tech Crime Network.
+A few other worthy forensics-related certs include the GIAC Certified Forensics Analyst (GCFA), the Certified Computer Forensic Technician and Certified Computer Crime Investigator certs from the High Tech Crime Network.

 Trained penetration testers may try to tailgate through an access gate, ask somebody to hold the door for them when seeking to bypass a badge reader or keypad entry control system, or use other forms of social engineering to get around physical security controls and barriers.
 Because getting up close and personal with equipment is a necessary first step in attacking its security, physical security and related security controls, policies and procedures are every bit as important as similar measures on the digital side of the security fence.

-For those specifically interested in physical security, the Physical Security Professional (PSP) credential from ASIS International is probably the crème de la crème of security certifications.
+For those specifically interested in physical security, the Physical Security Professional (PSP) credential from ASIS International is probably the creme de la creme of physical security certifications.
 It's worth checking out for those who want to understand the full range of penetration testing methods, approaches and techniques, especially in the realm of physical security.

 Candidates who show interest in working in InfoSec, along with the appropriate background and a certification or two to start with, should have few problems finding ethical hacking work right away.
-Over time, you'll be able to use continuing education and certification to steer your career exactly where you'd like it to go.
+Over time, you'll use continuing education and certification to steer your career exactly where you'd like it to go.